benjimeistro/Wireless2Wired_Tethering/README.md

 So now try to open adguards dashboard on your wireless machine.

-Web browser: http://127.0.0.1 you should see queries coming in from the wired machine.
+Open a Web browserand browse to http://127.0.0.1 you should see queries coming in from the wired machine.

 From here you can enable the DHCP server on adguard and set a static IP on the MAC address for the wired machine.